Lukeeeeee/IntelligentTrainerPublic/README.md

 ```
 1.1.2 Install [mujoco 131](http://www.mujoco.org/) and [Mujoco-py](https://github.com/openai/mujoco-py).

-For mujoco, you should install mjpro 131, and also register a license.
+For mujoco, you should install [mjpro 131](https://www.roboti.us/index.html), and also register a [license](https://www.roboti.us/license.html).

-For mujoco-py, run:
+For mujoco-py, firstly follow mujoco-py [github page](https://github.com/openai/mujoco-py#install-mujoco)
+to do some configuration on your mjpro131 and license,

+Then install mujoco-py by running:
 ```bash
 source activate intelligenttrainer
 pip install mujoco-py==0.5.7